jbeales/wp-e-commerce-to-woocommerce-converter/README.md

 - There is no refund line item on refunded orders.
 - Backorder status may not be transferred properly.
 - Featured products may not be transferred properly.
+- Product galleries may not be transferred as expected on newer versions of WP e-Commerce.

 ## Notes: